-Multi-Agency Safeguarding Hub (MASH) and Child Protection Team, Children, Families and Education, Criminal Justice Centre, 700 Pavilion Drive, Brackmills, Northampton, Northamptonshire NN4 7YLProfessionals
+Post: Multi-Agency Safeguarding Hub (MASH) and Child Protection Team, Children, Families and Education, Criminal Justice Centre, 700 Pavilion Drive, Brackmills, Northampton, Northamptonshire NN4 7YL

-The MASH team are able to identify risks to and needs of children at the earliest possible point and respond with the most effective, joined up actions.
+The MASH team identify risks to (and needs of) children at the earliest possible point and respond with the most effective, joined up actions.
 The aim of the MASH is to make the right decisions for the right families at the right time.